arista-eosplus/packer-ztpserver/Fedora/README.md

     * EG: in ~/.bash_login, add ```PATH=$PATH:/path/to/packer/files```
 4. Run ```packer``` to make sure ```PATH``` is updated.

-###Creating a VM for use with VMWare Fusion
+###Creating a VM for use with VMWare
-> **Note:** The following procedure was tested using VMWare Fusion 6.0.3.
+> **Note:** The following procedure was tested using VMWare Fusion 6.0.3/4 and Workstation

-> **IMPORTANT** As you read above, eth1 will be placed on vmnet2.
-Therefore, you need to have this non-standard vmnet setup in your VMware environment.
-We've created a script ```setup-fusion.sh```([link](https://github.com/arista-eosplus/packer-veos/blob/master/VMware/setup-fusion.sh)) to help add vmnets so that your setup will work with this basic install, as well as the demo found [here](https://github.com/arista-eosplus/packer-veos).
-Note that Fusion should be running when you run this script.
+> **IMPORTANT:** Regarding VMware networks: The default setup places eth1 on vmnet2.
+This might not be created in your VMware environment.
+Therefore, you may wish to run the [setup-fusion.sh](https://github.com/arista-eosplus/packer-veos/blob/master/VMware/setup-fusion.sh) script to help create this virtual network for you.
+Once you have downloaded the script, ensure that is is executable, ```chmod +x setup-fusion.sh``` and then run it using ```sudo setup-fusion.sh```.

-1. Retrieve the EOS+ packer files [here](https://github.com/arista-eosplus/packer-ztpserver/archive/master.zip) or use ```git clone https://github.com/arista-eosplus/packer-ztpserver.git```
+1. Retrieve the EOS+ packer files [here](https://github.com/arista-eosplus/packer-ztpserver/archive/master.zip) or run ```git clone https://github.com/arista-eosplus/packer-ztpserver.git``` from a shell on your local machine.
 2. ```cd packer-ztpserver/Fedora``` to the location of the .json file.
 3. Run ```packer build --only=vmware-iso ztps-fedora_20_x86_64.json```
     You will see: